Aslantepe Tumulus

 Aslantepe Tumulus (Aslantepe Höyüğü), also spelled as Arslantepe, is a 5,000 year-old tumulus located in Malatya Province, Eastern Anatolia region of Turkey.
 The unearthed king's palace is an open-air museum, while the artifacts are exhibited in Malatya Museum.

 Aslantepe Tumulus is located near Orduzu village of Battalgazi district, 7 km northeast of Malatya.
 It dates back to Chalcolithic period and late Hittite period.
 Excavations started in 1932, and carried out by Italian archaeologists.

+Importance of Aslantepe Tumulus in Terms of Dimesions of: